 So that’s the rough story of Fear and Dukkha, give or take a few liberties with the facts.
 For humans today, it’s a relentlessly churning world out there where hiding under a rock ledge with our weapons pointing out isn’t a plausible long-term option.
 It’s a fine option for the cactus in the photo above because it has no goals, it has no desire to be anything other than what it is and doesn’t know to care about how its life will play out.
 It just does what it does in real-time response to what is presented.

 So what’s the answer?
 The only genuinely fearless critters are the truly Enlightened.
 The Enlightened have no fear because they have no goals, yet they play their part – just like the cactus in the photo above.
 The only real difference between a human and the cactus is that we get to make choices about the part we play, even though we don’t have much say about the script.
 The cactus can only be a perfect cactus, nothing else.
 They are 100% accepting of what is now because there is only now, the past and future are just ideas in our heads.

 Becoming bigger is the way the unenlightened (that is, almost everyone) tries to deal with fear; richer, bigger, more powerful, more beautiful, more muscular, more talented, bigger car, bigger gun, more whatever than the next guy.
 It’s just a manifestation of that primal heuristic that is still in us – bigger is stronger.
 By hoarding these qualities, we believe we’re fortifying our hold on what we cling to, but it’s all just deodorant masking our fear.

-You begin by emptying your cup – empty your mind of all that you know.
+You begin by emptying your cup – empty your mind of all that you know, all that you believe … all that you defend.
 Replace your “NO FEAR” bumper sticker with “no pride” … hahaha.
 Start with a 7-Day Bodhi Day Season.

 Reverend Dukkha Hanamoku